 3. Watch Other Event Videos

 No two events are alike, but there will be similarities between events.
-For inspiration and techniques, study other events.
+For inspiration and techniques, study other event videos.
 See how certain things are done in others’ events and pick up some pointers.
 It’s all about continuous discovery and learning.
-If you need some inspiration, be sure to check out the Shootsta Event Video page.

 4. Make a Shot List